Fourth in the series: Organize the White Working Class!

 Are Privileges Earned or Unearned?

-The liberal or Democratic Party version define privilege as unearned benefits or unfair advantages, but its logical only holds within the meritocratic view of our economy that is so central to maintaining order.
+The liberal or Democratic Party version define privilege as unearned benefits or unfair advantages, but its logic only holds within the meritocratic view of our economy that is so central to maintaining order.
 We are all taught to believe that people get what they deserve and work for.
 White men can pull themselves up better because we are born to boots and bootstraps.
 There is a certain truth to that, but it is a less than useful reference point for organizers aiming at social transformation.
 The framework of merit smuggles into privilege discourse some of the basic cultural assumptions that rationalizes the existing order.

 The true nature of the corporate economy is to distribute wealth according to political power not individual merit.
 Meritocracy and the ideas of Social Darwinism that came before it tells us that the world is a true and transparent regulator of merit.
 The good and worthy rise; the weak and stupid fall as competition sorts thing out.
 But given an equal chance, the argument goes, people of color, women, or working class people generally can rise through the ranks to claim their individual success.
 If enough individuals earn enough wealth than the problems of race, class, gender or sexuality can be solved.
 Can they not?
 We are treated to a parade of celebrities, athletes, and politicians, to prove the point.